Girl looks at temple in Angkor Wat complex, Siem Reap

 Use a VPN to stay safe online

 On the Banana Pancake Trail your smartphone is often your map, translator, camera, and travel guide.
 It is only natural that you’ll find yourself connecting to the nearest public WIFI network to check something quickly when you’re on the road.
 Stay safe on public wifi networks with a VPN (Virtual Private Network).
 A VPN hides your identity online and prevents whoever runs the WiFi network from seeing what websites you’re checking out.
 I use NordVPN constantly when I’m travelling and highly recommend you download and install it now before you forget!
-It typically doesn’t cost more that a couple dollars a month and as an added bonus, you can use it to mask your location and watch your favourite Netflix show on your long bus ride that might not otherwise be available in Thailand. 🙂 Check out this discount on NordVPN.
+It typically doesn’t cost more that a couple dollars a month and as an added bonus, you can use it to mask your location and watch your favourite Netflix show on your long bus ride that might not otherwise be available in Thailand. 🙂

 A quality travel backpack